 EMERGENCY MEDICAL SERVICES

 The department received its first emergency medical unit in 1963, used to serve State Route 43 out to Amsterdam and Bergholz and along U.S. Route 22.
 Our first advanced life support ambulance went into service in 1979 when EMTs received paramedic training, making them the first batch of paramedics in the county, along with members of other departments in the area.
 Other fire departments also established EMS services throughout the county reducing the runs from the Wintersville fire station.
 Currently the department at Luray Drive operates from a 33,000 sq. ft. facility.
 The department is a registered 501(c)3 nonprofit organization.
 Increased demand for emergency medical services prompted our department to staff personnel during daylight hours.
 This was done so through monies collected from fund raising efforts, emergency medical billing, and current ems levies.
-Annually the department responds to approximately 1,700 calls a year.
-Currently staffed with four members during daylight hours only, seven days a week.
+Prior to 2017, the department annually responded to approximately 1,700 calls a year.
+Staffed with four members during daylight hours only, seven days a week.
 Members still respond during evening hours from home.

 SEVEN RANGES FIRE DISTRICT

 In 2017 the department transitioned to a 24hr department with the implementation of The Seven Ranges Fire District.
 We finished out our 2017 year with 2,235 calls.
 Since then our call volume continues to increase.
 Currently staffed with 6 firefighters 24hrs a day.

 Total responses during 2020 was 3466 incidents.